VIBER/WHATSAPP 24/7 SUPPORT

 The Russian Ministry of Finance exhibition

-You are welcome to discuss your sightseeing interests when you meet the guide in the morning or we highly recommend to set up a tentative itinerary in advance with one of our managers.
-Having at least a tentative plan will allow us to provide your tour guide with museum vouchers that can be used to skip waiting lines in most popular and crowded museums.
+You are welcome to discuss your sightseeing interests and plan your day when you meet the guide.
+We highly recommend setting up an itinerary in advance with one of our managers, though!
+Having a tentative plan will allow us to provide your tour guide with museum vouchers that can be used to skip waiting in lines in most popular and crowded museums.

-Please note that some museums DO REQUIRE appointments to guarantee admission during high season and to avoid wasting over 2-3 hrs in lines.
-Among such museums are: Catherine's palace in Tsarskoye Selo, Hermitage Museum, Peterhof Grand Palace.
+Please note that some museums do require appointments to guarantee admission during high season and to avoid 2-3 hrs lines.
+Among such museums is Catherine's palace in the Tzar's Village (Tsarskoye Selo), Hermitage Museum, Peterhof Grand Palace.

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org